benestudio/eslint-typescript-benestudio/README.md

 ## Installing

-- `npm install -D eslint-typescript-benestudio`
+- `npm install -D @benestudioco/eslint-config-benestudio-typescript`

 ## Usage

 We export one configuration for your usage.

-Our default export contains all of our ESLint rules, including ECMAScript 6+ and React.
+Our default export contains all of our ESLint rules.
 It requires eslint eslint-plugin-import eslint-plugin-import-order-alphabetical eslint-plugin-jsx-a11y eslint-plugin-markdown eslint-plugin-prettier eslint-plugin-jest eslint-plugin-no-loops eslint-plugin-react eslint-plugin-react-hooks eslint-plugin-sort-keys-shorthand @typescript-eslint/eslint-plugin @typescript-eslint/parser

 ---